EARLY STAGE INNOVATIONS

 Environmental Test and Integration Services (ETIS) IV Draft RFP

 NASA's Goddard Space Flight Center is seeking proposals for the Environmental Test and Integration Services (ETIS) IV through a Draft Request for Proposal (DRFP) designated as 80GSFC24R0012.
-The procurement aims to secure a Cost-Plus-Award Fee (CPAF) Indefinite Delivery Indefinite Quantity (IDIQ) contract for environmental testing, mechanical and optical integration, and operational support services essential for spacecraft and flight experiment components.
-This contract is critical for maintaining NASA's mission continuity and ensuring high standards in aerospace technology development.
-Interested vendors must submit their comments on the DRFP by September 18, 2024, and participate in an Industry Day scheduled for September 16, 2024, with the final RFP expected to be released in early January 2025.
+The procurement aims to secure contractor support for environmental testing, mechanical and optical integration, and operational support for spacecraft and flight experiment components, with a focus on maintaining high standards of safety and quality.
+This contract is critical for NASA's mission in space science and technology development, ensuring robust testing and integration processes are in place.
+Interested vendors must submit their comments and questions regarding the DRFP by September 18, 2024, and are encouraged to participate in an Industry Day scheduled for September 16, 2024, to gain further insights into the project requirements.

 Extravehicular Activity and Human Surface Mobility Technologies - A New Partnering Opportunity